Banana Pudding is the perfect, creamy no-bake treat with vanilla pudding, vanilla wafers, and banana slices all layered together.

 The classic dessert is great to serve at a party in a beautiful glass bowl, or just to serve up to your family for a delicious no-bake dessert.
 You can even make this a few days in advance, cover it in plastic wrap and store it in the fridge.
 Then, whenever people want a sweet snack they can just get it from the fridge.

 No matter when you’re serving it, the fresh bananas, wafer cookies, and creamy pudding are sure to be a hit.
 For even more rich flavor try adding a generous layer of a whipped topping to the traditional Banana Pudding.
-Stabilized Whipped Cream or Cool Whip would both taste amazing.
+Stabilized Whipped Cream or Cool Whip would both taste amazing as a topping.

 - Pudding mixture: Combine the instant pudding with milk in a large mixing bowl.
 You want to make sure the milk is chilled for this step.
 If you’re using an electric mixer, use the whisk attachment and mix it on medium-high speed for about 3 minutes.
 Add in the condensed milk and vanilla extract and continue mixing until smooth.